jgreitemann/jgreitemann.github.io/_posts/2018-09-15-variadic-expansion-in-aggregate-initialization.md

 {% endhighlight %}

-As an aside, we could simply write `arr[i] = i`; the integer would implicitly be converted to an object of type `i`.
+As an aside, we could simply write `arr[i] = i`; the integer would implicitly be converted to an object of type `foo`.

 This, however, will fail to compile, with the compiler complaining about the use of the deleted default constructor `foo::foo()`.
 Another (inequivalent!)